San Francisco’s vaunted tolerance dims amid brazen crimes | WTOP News

 “I went upstairs, and I told my wife, ‘We’re leaving now!
 This city is done!’” he said.

-Reports of larceny theft — shoplifting from a person or business — are up nearly 17% to more than 28,000 from the same time last year.
+While crime overall has been trending down for years, reports of larceny theft — shoplifting from a person or business — are up nearly 17% to more than 28,000 from the same time last year.
+They remain lower than the more than 40,000 larceny theft cases reported in 2019.
 Requests to clean dirty streets and sidewalks are the majority of calls to 311, the city’s services line.

-Overall, though, crime has been trending down for years.
-More than 45,000 incidents have been reported so far this year, up from last year when most people were shut indoors, but below the roughly 60,000 complaints in previous years.

 San Francisco’s well-publicized problems have served as fodder for conservative media outlets.
 Former President Donald Trump jumped in again recently, releasing a statement saying the National Guard should be sent to San Francisco to deter smash-and-grab robberies.